gerases/vim-rspec-puppet/README.md

 [![Build Status](https://travis-ci.com/gerases/vim-rspec-puppet.svg?branch=master)](https://travis-ci.com/gerases/vim-rspec-puppet)

 # vim-rspec-puppet
 A vim plugin for working with rspec-puppet.
 It's not a plugin for working with rspec more generally because it focuses specifically on puppet code, whose file structure is unique enough to warrant special treatment.
+The plugin also takes advantages of the terminal integration in Vim 8 by running the tests in a terminal tab.

 The plugin handles two basic cases: